freeciv/freeciv-web/README.md

  ```bash
   git clone https://github.com/freeciv/freeciv-web.git --depth=10
  ```
+4. Review memory usage in Vagrantfile.
+This is configured by the v.memory variable in the Vagrantfile.
+The default is 6 Gb of memory allocated to the server.
+This value should be less than the total free amount of RAM you have.

-4. Run Vagrant with the following commands in your Freeciv-web directory from step 3:
+5. Run Vagrant with the following commands in your Freeciv-web directory from step 3:
  ```bash
  vagrant plugin install vagrant-vbguest
  vagrant up